Hunting success: Kill rates

 Kill rates is the number of prey or biomass killed by an individual predator per unit time.
-A predator's functional response refers to how kill rates vary with prey density and are of central importance when predicting the stability threshold for prey populations under the affects of predation, and also estimate the potential carrying capacity of the populations of predators.
+A predator's functional response refers to how kill rates vary with prey density and are of central importance when predicting the stability threshold for prey populations under the effects of predation, and also estimate the potential carrying capacity of the populations of predators.
 Kill rates and functional responses are both influenced by diverse ecological variables.
-Kill rates defer between males and females, solitary individuals, social individuals, mothers with cubs, different age classes, individual fitness, prey availability, experience, etc.
+Kill rates differ between males and females, solitary individuals, social individuals, mothers with cubs, different age classes, individual fitness, prey availability, experience, etc.

 Kill rates are required to further understand functional responses and predator-prey dynamics, as well as develop conservation strategies for predator species around the world.
 Kill rate studies have been conducted for large carnivores such as gray wolves, jaguars, tigers and leopards.
-A kill rate study of cougars showed that females with cubs had the highest kill rate, with one adult female with cubs in northern Califormia having a kill rate of 2.35 ungulates per week.
+A kill rate study of cougars showed that females with cubs had the highest kill rate, with one adult female with cubs in northern California having a kill rate of 2.35 ungulates per week.
 Adult males averaged 0.84 ungulates per week, females with cubs had an average of 1.24 ungulates per week and solitary females had a mean kill rate of 0.99 ungulates per week.